 The hotel has seen at least 26 death by both natural and not so natural means.
 Some of the walls still have bullet marks on them.
 No wonder this place is one of the most haunted hotels in New Mexico!
 In fact, room 18 is never rented out because it is the permanent resident of one ghost names T.J.
 Wright!

-6 - The Lodge Resort, Cloudcroft
+4. The Lodge Resort, Cloudcroft

 The Lodge Resort in Cloudcroft is said to be haunted by a ghost known as Rebecca.
 She once worked in the hotel as a chambermaid but met a violent and untimely end when she was murdered by a spurned suitor.

-5 - Laguna Vista Lodge, Eagle Nest
+5. Laguna Vista Lodge, Eagle Nest

 These odd happenings include a piano that plays all by itself, chairs that move mysteriously on their own and an apparition appearing in the dance hall!
 [BOOK A STAY]

 The building that houses Hotel Parq Central in Albuquerque has only been converted into a hotel fairly recently.
 Up until the late 1980s or early 1990s, it was actually a hospital.

-3 - La Fonda on the Plaza, Santa Fe
+7. La Fonda on the Plaza, Santa Fe